morphorm22/morphdocs/docs/source/inputdeck.rst

 update_problem
 ==============

 Each service can specify whether it uses the “update_problem” mechanism during an optimization run.
 This is done using the format: “update_problem {Boolean}”.
 Some optimization problems (such as stress-constrained mass minimization) require the physics code to update local state information at certain frequencies.
 The “update_problem” flag specifies whether the optimizer will call the update operation for this service.
 Analyze already applies the update problem feature accordingly.
 This feature is available in the case the user decides to integrate a non-Morphorm simulation code into the Morphorm ecosystem.

+.. _input_deck_options_service_path_kw:

+path
+====

+Each service can specify the path to its corresponding executable if needed.
+This is done using the syntax: "path {string}".
+Normally, this is not required as Morphorm will know where to find the executable.
+This keyword is mostly available for workflow customization.
+For example, if the user wants to call an in-house app that is not part of the Morphorm ecosystem during optimization (e.g. design criterion evaluation), the :ref:`path <input_deck_options_service_path_kw>` keyword provides a mechanism to inform Morphorm where it can find the in-house app executable at runtime.

 .. _input_deck_options_criterion_subsec:

 Criterion
 *********

 This section shows how to define a criterion block.
 Each criterion block begins and ends with the tokens “begin criterion {integer}” and “end criterion”, respectively.
 The string following “begin criterion” specifies an identifier for this criterion.
 Other blocks in the input deck will use this identifier to reference the criterion.
 The following is a typical criterion block definition:

 .. code-block:: console